starknet-edu/starknet-accounts/README.md

 python3 hello/hello.py
 ```

 The relevant evaluator contract addresses are saved to the `contracts/accounts.json` cache.
-For devnet testing the devnet contrats will need to be deleted everytime devnet is restart.
-If you would like to disable this cache run:
+For devnet testing the devnet contracts `MUST BE DELETED` everytime devnet is restarted.
+If you would like to disable this constract cache run:

 ```bash
 export ACCOUNT_CACHE=false
 ```

-When deploying/testing on devnet the starknet_py scripts will use the `TESTNET_ACCOUNT` in the `hints.json` file for both fee transfer and ERC20 points rewards.
+When deploying/testing on devnet the starknet_py scripts will use the `TESTNET_ACCOUNT` field in the `hints.json` file for both fee transfer and ERC20 points rewards.

 Since there were no `action items` for you to complete you should see a succesfull `PAYDAY!!!` response from the devnet evaluator contract.
 To confirm you can check your ERC20 balance as follows(populate the data in `<>` angle brackets):

 ```bash
 curl --location --request POST 'http://localhost:5000/feeder_gateway/call_contract' \